-It just so happens that Heavenly Mountain Resort is in our backyard (literally), so we get a lot of skiers and snowboarders coming through our hotel lobby.
-There’s nothing more exciting and invigorating that hitting the slopes in Lake Tahoe.
-However, if you’re relatively new to the sport or it’s been a while since you hit the slopes, figuring out what to pack for your skiing/boarding adventure can be a challenge.
+It just so happens that Heavenly Mountain Resort is (literally) in our backyard, so we get a lot of skiers and snowboarders coming through our hotel lobby.
+There’s nothing more exciting and invigorating than visiting Heavenly or one of the other amazing ski resorts in Lake Tahoe, like Sierra-at-Tahoe.
+However, if you’re relatively new to the sport or it’s been a while since you strapped on some skis, figuring out what to pack for your ski or snowboarding trip can be a challenge.
 Not packing the right gear can make for a miserable, cold time, and no one wants that!
 We’re here to help!
 Here are some of our essential items to pack for an epic and memorable Lake Tahoe ski or snowboarding trip.

-Cold temperatures mixed with California sunshine, high altitudes, and physical activity can make dressing appropriately a challenge.
-Layering your clothes is the key to a successful ride in Lake Tahoe — no matter what the temperature ends up being.
+Colder temperatures mixed with the warm California sunshine, high altitudes, and physical activity can make dressing appropriately a challenge.
+Layering your clothes is the key to a successful day on the slopes in Lake Tahoe — no matter what the temperature ends up being.
 When packing, break your winter clothes into four main categories: a base layer, a middle layer, an outside layer, and your accessories.

 - Base layer.
 This layer goes under everything and should be lightweight and keep you warm.
 Avoid cotton and go for moisture-wicking materials that will help keep you dry throughout the day.